 Search 4: Search 1 OR Search 2 OR Search 3 (46039)

 Truncating after the ‘n’ in adolescen* will include adolescent, adolescents and adolescence.
 Truncating after the ‘n’ in teen* will include teens, teen-ager/-s and teenager/-s.

 You might also want to consider including the search terms youth*, “young people” and student*.

 Search 6: teen*.ti,ab.
 (20825)

 Search 8: Search 5 OR Search 6 or Search 7 (236189)

 Step 3: Searching for divorced parents

-Truncating after the ‘e’ in divorce* will include divorced (and therefore also “divorced parents” and “parents who are divorced”).
+Truncating after the ‘e’ in divorce* will include divorced (which will also identify “divorced parents” and “parents who are divorced”).
 Including terms other than divorce might be a good idea if it is not an important point that there has been a marriage before the break-up of the parents’ relationship.
-Remember to use quotation marks to delimit a compound search term.
 PsycINFO allows for truncation within a compound search term, such as “parent* breakup” which will include parental breakup, parents breakup and parent breakup.
 The searches representing the concept of “divorce” are combined with OR (Search 14).